 No, I’m not a Luddite romanticizing the world as a pint-sized, pastoral paradise.
 That’s because clearly, certain businesses can exist only at a certain scale.
 And that minimum viable scale may well be a gigantic one.

 Automobiles or mobile phones will not be made by handicraft industries in the foreseeable future.
 Solar power panels and wind turbines usually make more sense when they are aggregated in massive numbers.

 But the fact that certain businesses can exist only at a certain scale applies in both directions.

 You can be one exceptional restaurant yet make a seismic impact on the world.
 Commonly, one-branch restaurants are the ones usually counted among the best globally.
-Like Ferran Adria’s El Bulli, Heston Blumenthal’s Fat Duck or Rene Redzepi’s Noma.
+This list has included Ferran Adria’s El Bulli, Heston Blumenthal’s Fat Duck, or Rene Redzepi’s Noma.

 Boris Pasternak wrote exactly one novel in his life: Dr. Zhivago.
 Margaret Mitchell wrote only Gone with the Wind and Harper Lee none after To Kill a Mockingbird.
 Does it diminish them relative to Chetan Bhagat?

 Many things which are useful in our lives are indeed a function of size and scale.
 But most that are precious, are often not.

 Rethinking scale changes our view about consumption, about goals, about satisfaction…Just like eating at Japanese restaurants—with their smaller-scale dishes—subliminally conditions us to be happier even with modest portions.